-Play around with contrast by experimenting with d{bot} , d{top} , and especially gamma.
+If you have DirectColor, Use xloadct or ct_fiddle to play around with contrast; if not, experiment with gamma.
 When you increase the sensitivity to small numbers by using $\gamma < 1$, you see the diffuse background.
 See that huge circular structure in the middle?
 That's the "North Polar Spur".
 It occupies an angle of about 120°.
 It's close-almost touching our noses!
 It's caused by several dozen supernovae that have exploded, producing a "superbubble".
 These supernovae were located in the large cluster of young stars in the Scorpio constellation-some of the stars you see there on a dark night will explode as supernovae some day, adding to the energy stored in the hot gas and brightening the X-ray emission.
 You also can see a bunch of fairly weak point sources and other diffuse structures.